roman-milk/roman-milk.github.io/the-wedding-planner.md

  Dinner was a silent affair and when they were done eating Jake disappeared into his basement workshop leaving her to wash and put away the dinner dishes.
 She went to bed early and pretended to be asleep when he came to bed.
 He made no attempt to wake her and that suited her just fine.

  In the morning he woke her by sucking on her breasts and finger fucking her and she let him have sex with her before getting out of bed.
 She managed to get through the day without barking at him and that night neither of them made and sexual overtures.
-Report_Story #2

  ****** The Wedding Planner Ch.
-14 ****** byJust_Plain_Bob© To be continued… Report_Story #1
+14 ****** byJust_Plain_Bob© To be continued…